-Hooshyar Khayam is an Iranian composer, pianist, conductor, and producer.
-He is the sun of the writer Masoud Khayam, and painter Pariyoush Ganji.
-He was born in London in 1978, and was a year old when the Islamic Revolution took place in Iran.
-A year later his family returned to Iran.
+Khayam is the son of the writer Masoud Khayam, and painter Pariyoush Ganji.
+He was born in Bedford England in the year 1978, a few months prior to the Islamic Revolution in Iran.
+His family returned to Iran in the following year.

 The production of Chekhov’s “Ivanov” (2012) (Mehr Theater Group, director Amir Reza Koohestani) with music by Khayam has been on a five year tour in Europe and Middle East.
-His film scores include music to animation “Namayesh” (2003) by Elika Hedayat, documentary film “These Days” (2011) and video-arts “Exhale” (2013) and “Immigration” (2014) by Pooya Arianpour, “Monir” (2013) by Bahman Kiarostami (featuring Khayam’s String Quartet no.2 “Monir” premiered by Kronos Quartet), “Everything is Fine Here” (2012) by Pourya Azarbayjani (nominated best sound track at TJIFF, 2014), short films “Two Cold Meals for One” (2009), “A Family Portrait” (2010), feature-film “Impermanent” (2014) by Amir Azizi, and documentary “Citizen Irene” by Mohsen Shahnazdar.
+His film scores include music to animation “Namayesh” (2003) by Elika Hedayat, documentary film “These Days” (2011) and video-arts “Exhale” (2013) and “Immigration” (2014) by Pooya Arianpour, “Monir” (2013) by Bahman Kiarostami (featuring Khayam’s String Quartet “Monir” produced by Stephen Prutsman and premiered by Kronos Quartet), “Everything is Fine Here” (2012) by Pourya Azarbayjani (nominated best sound track at TJIFF, 2014), short films “Two Cold Meals for One” (2009), “A Family Portrait” (2010), feature-film “Impermanent” (2014) by Amir Azizi, and documentary “Spyker” by Majed Neysi from the Daesh camp in Tikrit.
 Khayam’s music was selected and used as soundtrack to the British Museum’s video survey of the “Digitalization of Persian Archives” (2012).

 Khayam is the producer of Tehran Records.
-An independent record label founded in 2015 by Khayam himself, it focuses on publishing and promoting works of contemporary classical and world music composers of Iran. the label aims the attention of listeners inside the country towards every other musical literature and heritage in the world, aiming the Iranian musical audience towards music of other cultures.
+An independent record label founded in 2015 by himself, it focuses on publishing and promoting works of contemporary classical and world music composers of Iran, also bringing the attention of Iranian musical audience towards music of other cultures.

-As a pianist Khayam has performed and recorded works by contemporary classical composers of Iran and elsewhere.
-This includes world premiers of music by Dusan Bogdanovic (Serbia) in the album “Prayers” (Doberman edition, 2012), music by older generation of Iranian classical composers, Mohammadreza Darvishi “Five Piano Pieces” (1979, world premiere) “Eghbal” (1982), and “Avaz-e Sahar” (1985, world premiere), complete album on Farid Omran, and works from composers of the new generation.
+As a classical pianist Khayam has performed and recorded works by contemporary classical composers of Iran and elsewhere.
+They include world premiers of music by Dusan Bogdanovic (Serbia) in the album “Prayers” (Doberman edition, 2012), music by older generation of Iranian classical composers, Mohammadreza Darvishi “Five Piano Pieces” (1979, world premiere) “Eghbal” (1982), and “Avaz-e Sahar” (1985, world premiere), a complete album on music by Farid Omran, and works from composers of the new generation.

-He also regularly performs and records works of classical to contemporary masters, collection from Debussy Preludes (Book I) and works from Takemitsu, duo sonatas by Brahms and Franck (with violinist Amir Bavarchi), other sonatas by Prokofiev, Piston, Martinu, Bridge, piazzolla; duo pieces by Roussel, Georges Hüe, Artur Avanesov; trios by Debussy, Rachmaninov, Shostakovich, and coaching concerti from Mozart, Brahms, Sibelius, Grieg, Ravel, Britten, Barber, Shostakovich, and others.
+Khayam regularly performs and records works of classical to contemporary masters, collection from Bach Preludes and Fugues, Debussy Preludes (Book I) and works from Takemitsu, duo sonatas by Brahms and Franck (with violinist Amir Bavarchi), other sonatas by Prokofiev, Piston, Martinu, Bridge, piazzolla; duo pieces by Roussel, Georges Hüe, Artur Avanesov; trios by Debussy, Rachmaninov, Shostakovich, and coaching concerti from Mozart, Brahms, Sibelius, Grieg, Ravel, Britten, Barber, Shostakovich, and others.

-Khayam holds a masters and a doctoral degree in composition from the University of Cincinnati, College-Conservatory of Music, where he studied with Joel Hoffman, Gao Weijie, Michael Chertock, Miguel Roig-Francoli, Lee Fiser, Mark Gibson, and Robert Zierolf.
-He is now a lecturer in Tehran Art University.
+Khayam holds a Masters and a Doctoral degree in composition from the University of Cincinnati, College-Conservatory of Music, where he studied with Gao Weijie, Miguel Roig-Francoli, Ricardo Zohn-Muldoon, Lee Fiser, Mark Gibson, Michael Chertock, Joel Hoffman, and Robert Zierolf.
+He lives in Tehran.